creditwise/frontend/dev_setup.md

 # Development

-This approach is for development integrated with Android Studios
+This approach is for development integrated with Android Studios.
+The project structure is created by `flutter create .`

 ### Setting up IDE
 ### Requirements
 - [Android Studio](https://developer.android.com/studio/install?hl=zh-tw#mac)